abrahamchandy95/MockTxns/README.md

 # PhantomLedger

 A synthetic bank transaction generator.
-PhantomLedger produces realistic, research-grounded retail-bank ledger data — people, accounts, salaries, rent, bills, loans, insurance, credit cards, fraud rings, devices, IPs — suitable for training ML models for mule detection, AML graph analytics, and general transaction-pattern research.
+PhantomLedger produces realistic, research-grounded retail-bank ledger data.
+People, accounts, salaries, rent, bills, loans, insurance, credit cards, fraud rings, devices, IPs are created suitable for training ML models for mule detection, AML graph analytics, and general transaction-pattern research.

-The defining property of the data is that **legitimate activity is structurally rich enough that the fraud signal isn't trivially separable**.
-Every behavioral dimension the ML models need to learn — temporal bursts, high fan-in, device sharing, rapid forwarding — exists in milder form in legitimate accounts.
+The **legitimate activity is structurally rich enough that the fraud signal isn't trivially separable**.
+Every behavioral dimension the ML models need to learn like temporal bursts, high fan-in, device sharing and rapid forwarding also exists in milder form in legitimate accounts.
 Mules differ in *degree*, not in *kind*.

 ## Table of Contents